Sebastianhju/Runeterra-5e/Rules/Spells.md

 |---|---|---|---|---|---|---|
 |1st|1 Action|30 feet|V,S,M*|Instantanious|Evocation|Attack|

 You hurl a ball of condensed force towards a target.
-If the attack hits the ball sticks too the target and explodes after 18 secounds Dealing 2d6 force damage to all targets within 10ft of the target.
-Should you how ever hit the target with a secound time bomb before the first one explodes, they bouth explode instantanious and all targets in the explotions must make a con save or become stunned untill the end of their next turn.
+If the attack hits the ball sticks too the target and explodes after 12 secounds Dealing 2d6 force damage to all targets within 10ft of the target.
+If you hit a target that already has a timebomb on them, they both explode and all targets within 10 feet of the target must make a Constitution saving throw or be stunned until the end of their next turn.

 **At Higher Levels.** When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 1d6.